 The next day was full of activities, including a canoe trip, horseback riding, and a daytime safari.
 We saw parakeets, macaws, owls, kingfishers, ibis, storks, hawks, caiman, giant anteaters, tapirs, armadillos, and herds of capybaras.
 The capybara is the largest rodent in the world, weighing up to 145 pounds.
 While most rodents give me the creeps, the capybaras are cute, looking like a cross between a beaver and a guinea pig.
 I smiled every time I watched one of these sturdy, semi-aquatic creatures jump into the swamp.

 The Pantanal was a highlight of my trip.
 If you’re visiting Brazil and love wildlife, then you should consider adding the Pantanal to your itinerary.
 The only downside to consider is the risk of mosquito-borne illness.
 Despite repeatedly spraying myself with insect repellant containing 98.25% DEET, I was covered head-to-toe with mosquito bites.
 The bites were uncomfortable, but I escaped contracting malaria, dengue fever, yellow fever, or Zika.
-I’ll conclude with the usual medical disclaimer: You should consult your physician or other health care professional before visiting the Pantanal or any region with mosquito-borne illnesses.
+The mosquitoes wouldn’t deter me from returning to the Pantanal.